|

 Apple turnovers make a super easy dessert, an indulgent breakfast or an afternoon treat.

-But you can also use tinned apples – there are no food snobs here!
+But you can also use tinned apples for a super quick option!

 With some tinned apples and frozen puff pastry, you can have this dessert in the oven in a matter of minutes!

-To stew the apples, peel and chop your apples and throw them in a pan with a little water.
-Add sugar or honey to taste.
-Cinnamon makes a nice addition too.
+If stewing apples: peel and chop your apples and throw them in a pan with a little water.
+Add sugar or honey and cinnamon to taste.
 Cook them until they are done to your liking.
+I like to cook a big batch in the rice cooker.

 For something a little extra special, try caramel apple turnovers.
 Caramelise the apples by adding a little butter to the sugar.
 All good things come from combining butter and sugar.